Suguru55/Motor_imagery-based_single-channel_EEG_classification/README.md

     - multi-layer perceptron (MLP)
     - support vector machine (SVM)

-  - SVM with PS showed __86.6% classification accuracy__ for one subject in binary classification.<br />
+  - SVM with SCCSP and GMM with SCCSP showed __86.6% classification accuracy__ for one subject in binary classification.<br />
   - SVM with PS and MLP with SCCSP showed __63.5% averaged classification accuracy__.<br />

 - For the assessment, we used an open-access dataset, <a href="http://www.bbci.de/competition/iv/#datasets" target="_blank">BCI competition IV dataset 2a</a>.